 *available through our SCM service

 At SwapClear we believe that every challenge is an opportunity.
 This belief underpins all our work in customer protection.
 Mandatory central clearing of derivatives under EMIR brought with it new requirements for CCPs with respect to the type and level of protection afforded to customers.
 Under Regulation (EU) No. 648/2012 (EMIR) as effective in the EU (EU EMIR) and retained in the UK under the European Union (Withdrawal) Act 2018 (UK EMIR), your options for protecting your cleared positions and collateral are more expansive than ever before.

 SwapClear offers our EMIR clients five distinct segregation options with each presenting varying degrees of position and collateral segregation for your portfolio.
-Whether you want to target the level of protection desired for your positions, collateral, or both, and balanced with maximizing cost efficiencies, SwapClear can assist you in selecting the segregation option that is fit to your purpose.
+Whether you want to target the level of protection desired for your positions, collateral, or both, and balanced with maximising cost efficiencies, SwapClear can assist you in selecting the segregation option that is fit to your purpose.
 Seeking to minimise initial margin and keep costs down?
 Choose Value Omni which takes advantage of operational efficiencies across the client account, while still ensuring your positions are segregated from your clearing member.